 In my last performance reflection post at the end of Q1, I asked whether or not I should switch to quick profit taking versus trying to catch momentum/maximize gains.
-Well, this time I did have much of a chance to pick one or the other because of shifting narratives and new developments mid-trade had me cutting out of trades faster than a knife fight in a phone booth.
+Well, this time I didn’t have much of a choice to pick one or the other because of shifting narratives and new developments mid-trade had me cutting out of trades faster than a knife fight in a phone booth.

 Again, most of my ideas were based on fundamentals/driving themes at the time, and for a lot of my trades, those fundamental stories just saw fresh developments that didn’t go my way.
 For example, the surprise bullish sentiment from the Bank of Canada during my NZD/CAD long position, the U.K. Q1 GDP downgrade shortly after going long on GBP/CHF, and the positive commodity price/disappointing U.S. jobs data during my NZD/USD short changed the short-term bias on all of those ideas.

 But probably the biggest, most hurtful event for me was during the French Presidential elections.
 It was a slim Macron victory that prompted a big gap in the euro and the Swiss franc at the open of trade on Monday, which in turn hurt me more than I planned for with CHF/JPY gapping above my stop to close me out at a way worse price.
 Fortunately, it was only a -1.03% loss, but it was also almost half of my total loss for the quarter…so it was big to me.
 I probably should have close early but the risk-to-reward and odds of success based on the polls still favored holding on.
 I’ll probably have to do more a little more thinking about closing if the situation were to arise again.